 In Japan, thanks to the universal national health insurance system, every citizen has equal access to a necessary and high quality medical treatment by paying only a certain percentage of the medical cost from his/her own pocket.
-On the other hand, with the advancement of medical technology and fast-aging society, Japan's healthcare cost keeps on rising increasingly jeopardizing the sustainability of the national healthcare system.
+On the other hand, with the advancement of medical technology and fastaging society, Japan's healthcare cost keeps on rising increasingly jeopardizing the sustainability of the national healthcare system.
 To maintain this universal healthcare system, sustain the quality of medical care and to drive efficiency improvement in the healthcare service, Japanese government has adopted a policy to encourage the usage of generic drugs.

-In the cabinet decision in June 2015, it has set a target to achieve the share of generic drugs of 70% by 2017and 80% by September 2020, with an ambition to achieve these targets as soon as feasible.
+In the cabinet decision in June 2015, it has set a target to achieve the share of generic drugs of 70% by 2017 and 80% by September 2020, with an ambition to achieve these targets as soon as feasible.

-active ingredients, if it is made by a different manufacturing process, it may not have the same mode of action.
+manufacturing process, it may not have the same mode of action.
 Therefore, in the manufacturing and marketing of generic drugs, they are examined to see if the efficacy and safety are equivalent to those of the original drug.
 Evaluation criteria consist of "Test Procedures and Acceptance Criteria", "Stability Test", "Bioequivalence Studies".
 If, based on these criteria, the generic drug is proved to be the same as the original drug, its efficacy and safety are cleared of any issues and the generic drug is eligible to get approval.